GabrieleTronchin/CinemaSample/Feedback.md

 The following modifications were made:

 - `Seat` has become a record and, therefore, a value type.
-- The `Auditorium` entity has become a separate entity invoked in the creation of showtimes to obtain the definition of the halls.
+- The `Auditorium` entity has become a separate entity invoked in the creation of showtimes to obtain the seats definition.
-- `Showtime + Movie + Showtime seats` (new): When creating a showtime, the auditorium definitions are retrieved, and seats for the showtime are created.
+- `Showtime + Movie + Showtime seats`: When creating a showtime, auditorium definition are retrieved, and seats for the showtime are created.
 - `TicketEntity` should not have references to other entities.

 Some patterns used in the Domain: